QueenBeeSC/swarm.city/README.md

 #### Past

 * Formerly known as Arcade City.
 We have [evolved](https://press.swarm.city/forking-a-brand-cde5de87d46a)
-* We became more decentralized [learn more](https://press.swarm.city/happy-new-year-a52f80043cc7#.uco0arcyo)
+* We became more decentralized.
+[Learn more](https://press.swarm.city/happy-new-year-a52f80043cc7#.uco0arcyo)

 #### Present